nominetresearch/microbit-networking-book-python/wiredcommunication/wiredcommunication.md

 Extended activity
 -----------------

-!!! attention "Exercise 2"
+!!! attention "Exercise 1"
 	Watch the [Wired\_pixel\_by\_pixel\_heart.m4v](https://microbit.nominetresearch.uk/networking-book/pixel_heart_transfer.html).
 Based on this video, discuss with your teammate how you can send more complex data across wires, and design a solution.
 Program your design.

-!!! attention "Exercise 3"
+!!! attention "Exercise 2"
 	Watch the two videos under the Resources section.
 How are they related to your activity?
 Discuss.

 Problems